Passive Activity Loss Rules for Real Estate Investors

 This is a major reason specialized real estate CPA guidance matters.
 A general tax preparer may record the numbers correctly but miss the strategic election that determines whether the numbers are useful.

-How Cost Segregation Can Create a Passive Loss Problem
+When Cost Segregation Creates a Passive Loss Problem

 Cost segregation can be a powerful real estate tax strategy because it accelerates depreciation deductions.
 Instead of depreciating most property costs over 27.5 or 39 years, a study may identify shorter-life components that can be depreciated faster.
 That can improve after-tax cash flow.